Banks, merchants battle over card fees as Dodd-Frank revamp looms

 Retail lobbyists have been emphasizing the political risks when talking to lawmakers.
 Come re-election time, they can point out, retailers will outnumber financial firms by more than 1,000-to-1.

-Vocal opponents of the card companies include big retailers, such as Wal-Mart Stores Inc, Home Depot Inc and Best Buy.
+Vocal opponents of the card companies include big retailers, such as Wal-Mart Stores Inc (WMT.N), Home Depot Inc (HD.N) and Best Buy.
+(BBY.N)

 “The task for us is made easier because people know this is a somewhat radioactive issue,” said Doug Kantor, a lawyer for the National Association of Convenience Stores.